 Statistically, farms are the most dangerous places to work in the UK.
-Construction work is five times safer than farm work (per year there are on average two deaths per 100,000 in construction, compared to 10 per 100,000 in farming).
+Construction work is five times safer than farm work.
+There are on average two deaths per 100,000 in construction, compared to ten per 100,000 in farming.
 “All of the deaths we see are needless,” said Rick Brunt, head of vulnerable workers, agriculture, waste and recycling at the Health & Safety Executive (HSE).

 Out of the 27 deaths that occurred in 2016, the causes that were more prominent in numbers were as followed:

-Two of these involved tractors, a 42-year-old employee died when the tractor rolled over trapping him inside; a 68-year-old self-employed farmer was found trapped underneath a tractor and trailed fertiliser spreader.
+Two of these involved tractors, a 42-year-old employee died when the tractor rolled over trapping him inside.
+A 68-year-old farmer was found trapped underneath a tractor.

-A 61-year-old self-employed farmer was removing roof sheets when he fell through a fragile barn roof, and a 51-year-old self-employed farmer was walking on the roof when he fell through a plastic roof light onto the concrete floor below.
+A 61-year-old farmer was removing roof sheets when he fell through a fragile barn roof.
+A 51-year-old farmer was walking on the roof when he fell through a roof light onto the concrete floor below.

 Two workers were found dead in an underground slurry pit while attempting to clear a blockage pipe.